smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 The statement has been terminated.
 ```

-To resolve: delete the coariates.
+To resolve: delete the covariates.
 You must re-run rif40_sahsuland_data.bat afterwards.

 ```
 DELETE FROM rif40.rif40_covariates WHERE geography = 'SAHSULAND';